-COVID-19 Vaccines and Pregnancy: Conversation Guide for Clinicians
+COVID-19 Vaccines and Pregnancy: Conversation Guide

-Risk of COVID-19 Infection During Pregnancy
+Risk Associated With COVID-19 Infection During Pregnancy

 Safety of COVID-19 Vaccines

-- Acetaminophen is recommended for pregnant women who experience fever or if desired for other side effects
+- Acetaminophen is recommended for pregnant women who experience fever or if desired for other side effects.

-- These side effects are a normal part of the body’s reaction to the vaccine and developing antibodies to protect against COVID-19 illness
+- These side effects are a normal part of the body’s reaction to the vaccine and developing antibodies to protect against COVID-19 illness.

 Efficacy of COVID-19 Vaccines